Fast Fiber Orientation Estimation in Diffusion MRI from kq-Space Sampling and Anatomical Priors: Experimental Setting

-\subsection{Phase estimation}
+\subsection{Phase Estimation}

 In theory, diffusion images are real-valued.
-However, in practice they are often contaminated by phase factors during the diffusion encoding process.
-This phase contamination is mostly due to magnetic field inhomogeneities and biological motion (e.g. physiological and involuntary patient motion).
-Usually, methods dealing with signals directly in q-space overcome this difficulty by simply taking the modulus of the complex diffusion signal, in order to obtain real diffusion-weighted images.
-However, in k-space, and consequently kq-space, the phase contamination breaks the Hermitian symmetry of the images, and can not be neglected.
-In particular, in the linear operator expressed in (3) in the main manuscript, the term $H^{(q,c)}$ takes into account this phase factor.
-More precisely, for each gradient $q$ and coil receiver $c$, $H^{(q,c)}$ is a diagonal matrix whose diagonal elements consist of the phase factors arising during the acquisition.
-In the proposed work, phase-distortions are estimated from the central portion of the k-space data \cite{Miller2003}, \cite{Pipe2002}, which is always fully sampled.
-More specifically, by performing the inverse Fourier transform of a zero-padded version of the fully sampled central part of the k-space, we obtain a complex image whose phase provides the diagonal elements of $H^{(q,c)}$.
+However, in practice, they are often contaminated by phase factors during the diffusion encoding process.
+This phase contamination is mostly due to magnetic field inhomogeneities and biological motion (e.g., physiological and involuntary patient motion).
+Usually, methods dealing with signals directly in q-space overcome this difficulty by simply taking the modulus of the complex diffusion signal, in order to obtain real diffusion-weighted images. {However this method cannot be used in k-space and kq-space.
+Indeed, since the phase contamination breaks the Hermitian symmetry of the images, it cannot trivially be removed.} In particular, in the linear operator expressed in (\ref{model2}), the diagonal matrix $H^{(q,c)}$ takes into account this phase factor, for a fixed gradient $q$ and coil receiver $c$.

-In our experiments on synthetic data, a linear phase term randomly generated has been considered in the acquisition of each different phantom slice and in the acquisition of each different diffusion gradient.
-The k-space shift produced by the linear phase has been limited within the range of $\pm 2$ pixels along each dimensions.

-Experiments on real data are performed considering a simplified scenario where no biological motion is assumed, i.e. $H^{(q,c)}$ is equal to identity.